benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 GitHub allows you to create template repositories that can be used as a starting point for new projects.
 These templates can include files, directories, and even default issues or pull requests.
 This helps maintain consistency across projects and saves time on initial project setup.

 ### Work Boards (Product Mgmt.)
-Talk about automation in this space (w/ workkflows), projections based on cards, etc.
+Talk about automation in this space (w/ workflows), projections based on cards, etc.

+###

 ## Summary
 This was a lot of information but the difference of approaches can really be summed up as this: Azure DevOps views its "Projects" as the center of the universe, with the management of `Wikis`, the variables/secrets in its `Library`, as well as builder & releaser of `Pipelines` and `Repos` as all each being different people and little overlap.
 GitHub views the repository itself as the center of the universe and is structured as such - most of the information that is a dozen or so clicks away is readily available on a _single page_ at the root GitHub repository, with most other information one click away.